-The Northwestern Medicine Lou and Jean Malnati Brain Tumor Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital is committed to providing the most advanced treatments available for our patients with brain tumors, and to developing clinical research that will lead to tomorrow’s standard of care.
+We're committed to providing the most advanced treatments available for patients with brain and spine tumors, and to developing clinical research that will lead to tomorrow’s standard of care.

-For best results, use specific search terms.
-For example, instead of "brain tumor," try "glioblastoma."
-For assistance, or additional information about the clinical trials listed here, please contact firstname.lastname@example.org or call 312-695-1102.
-View a list of all open Lurie Cancer Center clinical trials.
+For best results, use specific search terms (e.g., "glioblastoma" instead of "brain tumor").
+We do our best to keep these listings up-to-date, but we may sometimes have trials available that are not yet listed.
+To inquire about other clinical trials or to learn more about the clinical trials listed here, please contact email@example.com or call 312-695-1102.
+You can also view a list of open Lurie Cancer Center clinical trials for all types of cancer.

 DRUG ATI001-102: A Phase I Study of Ad-RTS-hIL-12, an Inducible Adenoviral Vector Engineered to Express hIL-12 in the Presence of the Activator Ligand Veledimex in Subjects with Recurrent or Progressive Glioblastoma or Grade III Malignant Glioma